jpnsantoss/ESOF-giventake/docs/README.md

 ## Iteration **#2**

+**Sprint Backlog:**
-At the beginning of the second iterations our main goals were to implement the following features:
+- At the beginning of the second iterations our main goals were to implement the following features:
 - Search bar, allowing the user to search any product by name or description;
 - Request products by users;
 - Check other users information, reviews and products on their profile screen;

+**Retrospective**
   During this sprint, most of the team showed more availability so we assigned tasks accordingly.
 This sprint went really well since the bugs from the previous sprint were sucessfully fixed and we implemented almost everything that we expected at the begging of the sprint.
 However, there is still some work to do on the request and acceptance of products by users and bugs to fix on the users products on their profile.
   We discovered that issues should be more carefully assigned to the sprint, beacuse of how codependency may affect productivity.
 We also discovered that the atomization of epics needed some more attention.
 Every one of us, however, managed to work more and more features were implemented.